-In 2018 we are offering an ‘elite group’ for the 175km Maxi Classic course, the Highlanders.
+In 2019 we are again offering an ‘elite group’ for the 175km Maxi Classic course, the Highlanders.
 This is a self-nominated group of a maximum of 75 riders.
 You may nominate yourself when registering for the 175km Bowral Classic Maxi course.
-Riders will be chosen on a first in, first served basis.

 Even though this event is not a race, this first group will be riding in an envelope with vehicles front and back for safety.
 The vehicles in this group will be 1 Police vehicle (front), 1 Mechanic and 1 Medical Vehicle (both rear).
 Participants will be riding on open roads with traffic.
 Riders must obey all traffic rules and regulations, especially Police instructions.
 Event vehicles from the organisation WILL limit the speed of the riders at some points during the ride.
 In this case, the riders are forbidden to overtake the organisation vehicles.
 Any rider who violates this rule, will be disqualified from the event, resulting in a DNF.